-"As I am solely running this, I'm forced to learn quickly with inventory management, prepping the meat and equipment, marketing, roasting, packing, customer service, etc. Although I must count my blessings as my parents are around to assist with washing up at the end of the day when I'm drained."
+"As I am solely running this, I'm forced to learn quickly with inventory management, prepping the meat and equipment, marketing, roasting, packing, customer service, etc. Although I must count my blessings as my parents allow me the use of space."

 At the moment, customers are required to order two days in advance because he doesn't have the space to keep stock in a separate fridge or freezer.